Introduction

 - SMILES (Simplified Molecular-Input Line-Entry System): Strings representing the connectivity of all non-hydrogen atoms in a molecule.
 They become laborious to understand for complex molecules.

 - Molfiles: Text files with a two-dimensional (2D) structure of a molecule (skeletal representation).
-It could omit hydrogens.
-The number of hydrogen atoms is inferred from the atomic valencies, of the heavy atoms.
+It may omit hydrogen atoms.
+The number of hydrogen atoms is inferred from the atomic valencies of the heavy atoms.

-- XYZ files: Text files containing as first line an integer with the total number of atoms, followed by a comment line, and then atomic positions and chemical element symbols for all the atoms explicitly.
+- XYZ files: Text files containing an integer with the total number of atoms in the first line, followed by a comment line, and then the chemical element symbols and three-dimensional atomic positions for all the atoms explicitly.

 Connectivity and charge information can be extracted from SMILES strings or Molfiles, but not from XYZ files.
-More information about Molfiles and Strings can be found here.
+More information about Molfiles and SMILES can be found here.

 The attributes of the ChemicalStructure